sara-nl/MLCourse/README.md

 # Setup

-Start up a JupyterHub instance by clicking the link:
+Start up a JupyterHub instance by going to the link:
 ```
 https://jupyter2.lisa.surfsara.nl/course
 ```